andykswong/mugl/README.md

 ```

 ### 3. Running on WebAssembly/AssemblyScript
-Use `muglBind` to bind a device implementation to an AssemblyScript WASM module:
+Use `muglBind` to bind a device backend to an AssemblyScript WASM module:

 ```javascript
 import loader from '@assemblyscript/loader';